 Because in fashion, and this is important, hoochie isn't haute.
 Working leopard-print hot pants on a D&G runway is a whole different (fabulous) story.
 In real-world fashion, classy wins every time.

-For more information on model closets, casual chic and other beauty and style topics, check out the links on the next page.
+For more information on model closets, casual chic and other beauty and style topics, check out the links below.